Bends (film)

 Bends (過界) is a 2013 Hong Kong drama film written and directed by Flora Lau in her directorial debut.
 It was screened in the Un Certain Regard section at the 2013 Cannes Film Festival.

 Plot

 Anna, a wealthy Hong Kong housewife, suddenly finds herself deep in financial trouble as her only source of income, her husband, disappears.
-Her driver, Fai, who lives in Shenzhen with his wife, are expecting the couple's second child.
-But under China's One Child Policy, they need to find the money to pay the penalty or the couple must find a way for Fai's wife to give birth in Hong Kong.
+Her driver, Fai, and his wife who lives in Shenzhen, are expecting the couple's second child.
+But under China's One Child Policy, they must find the money to pay the penalty or a way for Fai's wife to give birth in Hong Kong.